-Listening to people on Twitter preparing for the TGO challenge next month made my thoughts turn to my Pennine Way walk for Crisis UK in the summer.
+My thoughts are turning to my (completed in July 2013) Pennine Way walk for Crisis UK.
 Behind the scenes, I have been preparing for this walk.
 This has included assembling a kit which will hopefully meet the needs of the walk.

 The main aim of my kit is to ensure that I can reach my destination in comfort.
 I have learned to focus on comfort and weight as the key factors for success on my walks so far.
 Some companies have been generous enough to offer discounts on some of the items I needed most.
 In particular Gossamer Gear in the U.S. offered me a discount on their 65L Mariposa rucksack which is one of the few of that size weighing in at less than 1kg.
 This is less than half the weight of my previous rucksack.

 I have also been finalising my walking schedule in order to be able to book my accommodation for the journey.
 I am hoping to do about 18 days walking plus 2/3 rest days spread out along the way.
 As usual the accommodation has ended up being a mixture of hostels, bunkhouses, B&Bs and campsites.
 As I am not yet up to speed as a wild camper I have opted for campsites which give me the option of support, provisions, basic facilities & being a bit more sociable if I have the energy!

 My training for the walk is going to plan.
 I have a range of warm up exercises to do which hopefully will keep me injury free.
 I also did 5 days of walking in north Northumberland in March 2013, the 70 mile St Cuthbert’s Way walk in April 2013, and I am planning the Cumbria Way for May 2013.